aws-samples/sample-suricata-generator/README.md

 ### Step 2: Install and Verify tkinter

-The application uses tkinter for its graphical user interface. **Important:** tkinter is NOT installed by default on macOS and some Linux distributions require separate installation.
+The application uses tkinter for its graphical user interface. **Important:** tkinter may not installed by default on macOS and some Linux distributions require separate installation.

 #### Verify tkinter is installed:
 ```bash